pavel-demin/red-pitaya-notes/sdr-receiver.md

 Hardware
 -----

 The FPGA configuration consists of eight identical digital down-converters (DDC).
-Their structure is shown on the following diagram:
+Their structure is shown in the following diagram:

 ![SDR receiver]({{ "/img/sdr-receiver-hpsdr-ddc.png" | prepend: site.baseurl }})